lukeocodes/vectornator/README.md

 #### Git Branch (Default)

-Uses a dedicated `vectornator-metadata` branch to store sync state:
+Uses a dedicated `metadata/vectornator` branch to store sync state:

 - Metadata is independent of commits
 - Works seamlessly with GitHub Actions